pnnl/mass1/scripts/cross-section/README.md

 This directory contains several scripts for the manipulation of *general* cross section data in the format used by CHARIMA (with some internal comments).
 This format is very similar to that used by MASS1.
+Contrary to the script names, the output format won't work with CHARIMA anymore, if CHARIMA is actually used anymore.

 These utilities are quite old and provided as-is.
 There is little or no documentation (except the code itself).
 Some are still used often by the